anderson-aristotle/ruby-object-class-methods/README.md

 Let's discuss the code below in [`lib/pet.rb`](lib/pet.rb)

-In the Animal class, and the `::new` method is recieved by the Animal class, with 'Zeno' and 'cat' as an arguments.
-It then calls the instance method `#initialize` with 'Zeno' and 'cat' as an arguments, which assigns 'Zeno' to an instance variable, `@name` and 'cat' to the instance variable `@species`.
+In the Animal class, the `::new` method is received with 'Zeno' and 'cat' as arguments.
+It then calls the instance method `#initialize` with 'Zeno' and 'cat' as arguments.
+This assigns 'Zeno' to an instance variable, `@name` and 'cat' to the instance variable `@species`.

 The Pet class is different.
 The Pet class is used here to give us meta-data about a list of Pets.
 When we get to Rails, this data will be information we get back from the database.

-Where will the method `dog_count` be recieved?
+Where will the method `dog_count` be received?
 What about `all`?

 ## Lab: Make a Class Method